 Always trust your gut, and if you are in any doubt then report what you see.
 That slightly off feeling you get might not be enough but if 15 people in a week have the same feeling and it’s reported hundred of dogs could be saved by you.

 Phew!
 That was a LOT to go through, I guess it’s why we called it the ultimate guide!
 We absolutely believe every second of consideration is worth it though.
 When choosing our first puppy we were around 5 months from the ‘yes it’s time’ to bringing the little fluff ball home.
 Every moment since has been an adventure and I’ve loved so much since that day.

-If you’re wondering what happens from the day you bring a puppy home then grab instant access to our Puppy Foundation pack here.
+If you’re wondering what happens from the day you bring a puppy home then grab instant access to our Puppy Training Online course here.